gaurbprajapati/AgileFlow/README.md

 4. `/api/employees/<employee_id>/tasks/<task_id>/` (GET, PUT)
    - Employees can view task details and update the task status.

+4. `/api/admin/team/` (GET, POST)
+   - Admin can view all Project Teams , add new employees to team , update team details, and delete team.

 **Deployment and Security:**
 The application will be deployed on a secure server using HTTPS.
 Authentication and authorization mechanisms will be implemented to ensure that only authorized users (admin and employees) can access their respective functionalities.
 User passwords will be securely hashed and stored in the database.